ajh30117/SunSymbolsWebsite/src/content/posts/dsfpl.md

 **Chapter 2**

 The discussion of mental models was very useful.
 Information processing is important.
-How can you best help learners structure and organize information?
 Help learners process and remember information by providing a logical way for them to structure it (closet and shelves analogy).

 **Chapter 3**